chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

-- For path like right boundary, also have left boundary
+- For right boundary
+- Gonna want **left** boundary
-- Try to line them up: dilemma!
+  - line them up: dilemma!
-- Natural approach: positions get out of alignment (inside track is shorter)
+- Natural approach: positions get out of alignment
+  - inside track more efficient
 - Can force-align: but then position differences aren't accurate distances!
   - WDYT?
 First approach?
 Second?
 Any strong opinions?

   - Good news: real world has this problem too
     - Can use same solution: mile markers
     - Positions are just labels for points
     - Can't "add" two positions (like chrono `time_point`)
     - Subtracting _positions_ gives a _displacement_
       - still _approximately_ correct despite curvature
   - Now we can appreciate our path type: `Ribbon`

 ---